Quince-Pie/souffle/README.md

 ### What to Expect From Souffle

 1. Simple test declaration (No main function is needed).
+2. No setjmps / longjmps (vfork is utilized instead).
-2. Reasonably fast.
+3. Reasonably fast.
-3. Type checking assertions.
+4. Type checking assertions.
   - All assert functions check for type mismatch at compile time.
-4. Easy to integrate with your project (with and without build system).
+5. Easy to integrate with your project (with and without build system).
-5. Works across modern compilers and systems.
+6. Works across modern compilers and systems.

 ### Build from Source

 #### Requirements:

-- A modern C compiler such as GCC and Clang (Souffle currently targets C23).
+- A modern C compiler such as GCC and Clang (Souffle currently targets C23 but clang-cl is also supported).
 - khash provided by klib (available in git submodule) for test registeration.